richardstoeckl/QCforSeqCode/README.md

 # QCforSeqCode
-Snakemake Pipeline to check the requirenments for a prokaryotic assembly to be included in the SeqCode initiative
+Snakemake Pipeline to check the requirements for a prokaryotic assembly to be included in the SeqCode initiative.

+The requirements are outlined in https://registry.seqco.de/page/seqcode#data-quality-necessary-for-completion-of-seqcode-registryb